remix-run/remix/docs/tutorials/blog.md

 ```

 This isn't a Node file system tutorial, so you'll just have to trust us on that code.
 As mentioned before, you could pull this markdown from a database somewhere (which we will show you in a later tutorial).

+<docs-error>If you did not use the React App Server you'll probably need to add an extra ".." on the path.
+Also note that you can't deploy this demo anywhere that doesn't have a persistent file system.</docs-error>

 TypeScript is gonna be mad at that code, let's make it happy.